 - In the literal resurrection of Jesus Christ from the dead, and in the same resurrection to eternal life for all who are saved, while the unsaved will spend eternity in hell.

 - In the literal return of Jesus Christ.

 Each administrator, staff, and faculty member is a born-again believer in Jesus Christ.
 Teachers are degreed and certified.

 CCS is operated by a Board of Directors which is elected by the membership of the Cypress Community Christian School Society, Inc. an association of parents, grandparents, alumni, parents of alumni, and employees who meet the requirements of membership.

+Computers are available throughout the campus in classrooms and resources areas for student use.
 Elementary: K-5th grade students participate in computer classes held in the elementary computer lab.
-Secondary: Computer instruction is incorporated into the curriculum and classrooms are equipped with computers for student use.
+Secondary: Computer instruction is incorporated into the curriculum.

 The following grading scale is used throughout the school: